-Tax Implications of Supreme Court's Same-Sex Marriage Ruling
+Tax Implications of the Supreme Court's 2015 Same Sex Marriage Ruling

 Marriage equality in all 50 states has implications for state income taxes

 On June 26, 2015, the Supreme Court ruled in Obergefell v.
 Hodges that the 14th Amendment of the U.S. Constitution requires all states to license marriages between two people.
 All states must recognize marriages lawfully performed in another state or country.
 All people have a right to marry regardless of gender.

 Jason Dinesen, an enrolled agent in Indianola, Iowa, says that tax filings will be easier because there's "no such thing as same sex marriage anymore."
 From a tax perspective, people are either married or they're not.

 All tax returns are now prepared and filed using one of the married filing statuses when taxpayers are married.
 There are non-tax benefits, too.
 Same sex married couples are now eligible for Social Security benefits based on a spouse's earnings history in all 50 states.
 They're also eligible to take leaves of absence from work under the federal Family and Medical Leave Act to care for their spouse and they're eligible for veteran's benefits as surviving spouses.